agilepartner/cqrs-es-workshop-java/README.md

 * [Step 06 : Materialized view (a.k.a. read models a.k.a. projections)](/Step06/Step06.md)
 * [Step 07 : Define an API in GraphQL](/Step07/Step07.md)
 * Step 08 : Create a simple front-end in Vue.js
-* Step 09 : Become reactive with Websocket
+* Step 09 : Become reactive with GraphQL subscriptions
 * Step 10 : Concurrency with actors
 * Step 11 : Introducing Kafka as messaging middleware
 * Step 12 : React to events with a process manager